yonilurie/airbnb-clone/README.md

         ```json
         {
-        	"review": "This was an awesome spot!",
+        	"review": "This was an awesome room!",
         	"stars": 5
         }
         ```